lamanrasmi/bolt.diy/FAQ.md

   Mention the frameworks or libraries you want to use (e.g., Astro, Tailwind, ShadCN) in your initial prompt.
 This ensures that bolt.diy scaffolds the project according to your preferences.

 - **Use the enhance prompt icon**:
   Before sending your prompt, click the _enhance_ icon to let the AI refine your prompt.
-You can edit the suggested improvements before submitting.
+You can edit the suggested improvements before submitting..

 - **Scaffold the basics first, then add features**:
   Ensure the foundational structure of your application is in place before introducing advanced functionality.
 This helps bolt.diy establish a solid base to build on.